Hoyasumii/avengers-endgame/README.md

 [Scene cuts to the Avengers in a room with some hologram displays, showcasing each of the six Infinity Stones, sitting around a table.
 Tony, Steve and Bruce are pacing at the front, clearly leading the planning of the mission.]

 STEVE ROGERS: Okay, so the "how" works.
 Now we gotta figure out the when and the where.
-Almost all of us h
+Almost all of us ha